Lady Gaga Reveals She Made Iconic 2007 Outfit Herself

 The multihyphenate commented on a video of her performance from Lollapalooza in 2007, posted by the music festival's official TikTok.
 "I made that outfit myself — bought the mirrors at M & J trimmings and glued them on the bra," the "Bad Romance" singer wrote, as reported by Us Weekly, referring to the New York City store that sells rhinestones and accessories.
 She added: "That was my mic.
 And my disco ball. i didn't have a lot and my dub plates skipped that day."

-The day in question, Gaga donned dark hair and hit the stage in a bedazzled black bra and underwear paired with thigh-high stockings and black heels.
-The look would be a foreshadow of other eccentric looks to come, including her controversial meat look.
+On the day in question, Gaga donned dark hair and hit the stage in a bedazzled black bra and underwear paired with thigh-high stockings and black heels.
+The look would be a foreshadowing of other eccentric looks to come, including her controversial meat dress.
 Since then, she's toned down her appearance a ton.
-Of some of her eye-catching looks, the singer once said: "You define beauty yourself, society doesn't define your beauty."
-The Golden Globes and Oscar winner has been solidified as a fashion icon.
+Still, the Golden Globes and Oscar winner has been solidified as a fashion icon.